bharaniganesan/LendingClub-C36-2014Vint-Analysis/README.md

 ## Design Choices
 ### Python
-1. Generators
+1. Generators - Memory efficient way to read the large input data
-2. Pandas DataFrames
+2. Pandas DataFrames - Efficient way to slice and dice the large data set
-3. scipy.optimize
+3. scipy.optimize - To determine a more optimal portfolio mix

 ### Tableau
 1. Worksheets